Gitoq/gitoq/README.md

 ```sh
 gitoq pull -l
 ```

-That's it!
-Manage your env secrets from there.

 Would you also like to pull your envs to your local workspace?
 Run the command: